talkjs/tutorials/how-to-add-forwarding/how-to-add-forwarding.md

 Begin by setting up a basic server.
 In following this guide you'll use [Express](https://expressjs.com), which is a minimal and flexible Node.js web application framework, for this purpose.

+**Note:** This guide uses `fetch` to be able to use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to get resources. `fetch` is available natively from NodeJS 18 onward.
+If you use an older version of NodeJS, you can use the [Node Fetch](https://www.npmjs.com/package/node-fetch) package.

-For convenience, you can also directly install [Node Fetch](https://www.npmjs.com/package/node-fetch), to be able to use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to get resources, and [CORS](https://www.npmjs.com/package/cors) to support any cross-origin resource sharing, which you’ll rely on in later steps.
+For convenience, you can also directly install [CORS](https://www.npmjs.com/package/cors) to support any cross-origin resource sharing, which you’ll rely on in later steps.

-1. Install the `express`, `node-fetch` and `cors` packages:
+1. Install the `express` and `cors` packages:

 ```
-npm install express node-fetch cors --save
+npm install express cors --save
 ```

 2. In your `package.json` file, ensure that you have set `"type": "module"`, to be able to use [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
 (Alternatively, you can use the `.mjs` extension for your server file.)